Dire Consequences of Alcohol in breast milk

 The main factors behind the levels of alcohol in breast milk

-3. Your age (the older you are, the longer it takes for your body to process alcohol)
+3. Your age – the older you are, the longer your body processes alcohol.

-5. How much food has been consumed before drinking begins (if food is consumed before drinking begins then this may slow down how fast alcohol gets into your bloodstream)
+5. How much food has been consumed before drinking begins – if food is consumed before drinking begins, this may slow down how fast alcohol gets into your bloodstream.

-6. The amount of alcohol that you consume (if you drink more than one standard drink in a sitting then this will increase the time it takes for alcohol to get out of your bloodstream)
+6. The amount of alcohol you consume – drinking more than one standard drink in a sitting will increase the time it takes for alcohol to get out of your bloodstream.

-7. Your metabolism rate (if you have a slow metabolism rate then it will take longer for alcohol to get out of your body)
+7. Your metabolism rate – if you have a slow metabolism rate, it will take longer for alcohol to get out of your body.

 What happens if a baby drinks alcohol in breast milk?

-A baby’s brain is still developing, so it’s important that she doesn’t ingest any alcohol until she’s at least 18 years old.
+A baby’s brain is still developing, so she mustn’t ingest any alcohol until she’s at least 18 years old.
 In fact, according to the American Academy of Pediatrics (AAP), “no amount of alcohol is safe for children and adolescents.”

-It’s not just the overall amount of alcohol that matters, but also how quickly your baby absorbs it.
+It’s not just the amount of alcohol that matters but also how quickly your baby absorbs it.
 Infants absorb alcohol more quickly than adults because their livers are not fully developed yet.
-This means that even if there isn’t much alcohol in the milk you give your baby, it will affect her system faster than an adult’s would be affected by drinking the same amount of alcohol.
+This means that even if there isn’t much alcohol in the milk you give your baby, it will affect her system faster than an adult would be affected by drinking the same amount of alcohol.

-Babies who drink milk laced with alcohol can become sleepy or incoherent as well as have difficulty feeding and/or breathing normally (elevated blood sugar levels and/or seizures).
+Babies who drink milk laced with alcohol can become sleepy or incoherent and have difficulty feeding and breathing normally (elevated blood sugar levels and seizures).
 They may also become irritable or lethargic after drinking milk with alcohol in it.
-If any of these symptoms persist for more than 24 hours or are severe enough to warrant medical attention, your baby may have been poisoned by the alcohol and you should consult with a doctor.
+If any of these symptoms persist for more than 24 hours or are severe enough to warrant medical attention, your baby may have been poisoned by the alcohol, and you should consult a doctor.

-Still not many many research has been done and we don’t actually know about the amount or level of alcohol, that can cause problems.
-Some doctors believe, a small amount does not harm a baby’s development or health, but it does change the flavor of breastmilk and may cause discomfort for some babies.
-Some babies may feel drowsy or sleepy after drinking breastmilk that contains alcohol; others may become agitated or fussy.
+Still, not much research has been done, and we don’t know the amount or level of alcohol that can cause problems.
+Some doctors believe a small amount does not harm a baby’s development or health, but it does change the flavor of breast milk and may cause discomfort for some babies.
+Some babies may feel tired or sleepy after drinking breastmilk that contains alcohol; others may become agitated or fussy.